jordan-bravo/.nix/README.md

 - Thinky: home manager switch command leads to MediaKeys systemd service failing.
 - Configure zsh autosuggest/autocomplete (which one? both?) to avoid using arrow keys for completion.
 - Remove repetition by declaring username only once in flake.nix, then passing to other modules.

+### Research Needed

+- On non-NixOS systems, how to declaritively configure things not available in home manger?
+    - Postgres
+    - Docker
+    - Flatpak